 Primary Project is a noninstructional, general education program for children primarily in kindergarten through Grade 3 who are having minor difficulties in adjusting to school.
 The focus of Primary Project is prevention, not remediation.
-It is a school-based program, which detects early school adjustment problems and prevents the establishment of chronic school problems by providing identified students with attention and extra support as they engage in play-based activities with a trained paraprofessional.
+It is a school-based program that detects early school adjustment problems and prevents the establishment of chronic school problems.
+Identified students are provided with attention and extra support as they engage in play-based activities with a trained paraprofessional.